 In the beginning I installed it rear-facing in the Cooper.
 It worked OK but our son didn’t have much room for his long legs.
 In addition there was no easy way to get him in and buckled through the passenger door.
 No problem – flip the rear seat back down and get him in the seat through the hatch.
 Bonus points for all the perplexed looks you get in a parking lot while loading and unloading your kid through the trunk!

-Pictures below show a Britax Marathon child seat installed on the rear passenger seat using the built-in LATCH system provided as a standard feature in every MINI.
+Pictures below show our car right after getting it out from the mobile auto detailing in Louisville KY, it shows a Britax Marathon child seat installed on the rear passenger seat using the built-in LATCH system provided as a standard feature in every MINI.
 Britax uses a different LATCH attachment system than Graco and it works GREAT with recessed LATCH hooks in a MINI, almost as if custom designed.
 I took the plastic covers off the MINI hooks and stored them in a safe place.
 Otherwise it seems that they could easily break at some point.

 Here is a Britax Marathon child seat installed in a rear-facing position with the rear passenger seat back down to let you get your kid in the seat through the hatch opening.
 Not ideal but it works.